mtulio/provider-certification-tool/docs/user.md

 The OpenShift Provider Certification Tool is used to evaluate an OpenShift installation on an infrastructure or hardware provider is in conformance.

-> Note: This document is under `preview` release and it's constantly improvement.
+> Note: This document is under `preview` release and it's in constant improvement.

 Table Of Contents: